ErnestThePoet/js-https/README.md

 ```

 ### Overview
-Now let's gain an insight as of how js-https works to provide safety.
-Js-https imitates HTTPS with the following workflow:
+Now let's gain an insight into how js-https works to provide safety.
+Imitating HTTPS, js-https has the following workflow:
 ```
 BROWSER                                    SERVER
    |                                          |